bryanbraun/writer/README.txt

    - Inconsolata - monospace (code snippets), by Raph Levien

 Other Features
- - Markup is HTML5
  - The design is responsive and scales nicely on all devices
- - Use theme settings to choose pre-built styles for your code snippets
+ - Use theme settings to choose pre-built styles for your code snippets, or define content area width.

 For info, documentation, and setup tips, visit http://writer.bryanbraun.com